microsoft/kiota/docs/using.md

       [(--exclude-path | -e) <glob pattern>]
 ```

-> Note: the output directory will also contain a **kiota.lock** lock file in addition to client sources.
+> Note: the output directory will also contain a **kiota-lock.json** lock file in addition to client sources.
 This file contains all the generation parameters for future reference as well as a hash from the description.
 On subsequent generations, including updates, the generation will be skipped if the description and the parameters have not changed and if clean-output is **false**.
 The lock file is meant to be committed to the source control with the generated sources.

 ### Mandatory parameters